rockswang/haxe-i18n/README.md

 Almost the same procedure with localization, except two:

 1. In step 5, simply use 'global' for the locale argument.
 This will build a multilingual application.
-2. After I18n.init(), detect and set the desired locale, e.g.: Global.currentLocale = flash.system.Capabilities.language;
+2. After I18n.init(), detect and set the desired locale, e.g.: I18n.setCurrentLocale(flash.system.Capabilities.language);

 ### Macro compiler options